 This branch of industry is already well established as summarised by Carbon Brief.

 Not only would it promote research and investment into reforestation and carbon sequestration, but because the central carbon bank awards Universal Carbon Credits, it completely avoids the problem of who should pay for it.
 The main issue would be calculating how Universal Carbon Credit payments affect the global carbon credits budget.

-The Universal Carbon Credits price tag displays exactly how much CO2 in total was released for the product or service
+The carbon token price tag displays exactly how much CO2 in total was released for the product or service